 Focusing our access control efforts on the data platform (Snowflake, in our case) allows us to simplify administration at the application layer while increasing the transparency across the organization of who can see what data.

 When data is accessed within the confines of its original application, it is rich with context, often including role-based access controls.
 When that data is extracted, though, it’s stripped of these application controls and dropped in a new environment — the data engineering edition of Naked and Afraid.

 With analytics tools, though, we often do this one or more additional times, meaning if we want to implement the same controls as the source system, we would have to do it twice or more, in different applications.
-This is too much for even the most dedicated governance team, which will typically focus its efforts on the most visible layer — the analytics tool — and may create one or more system users for passing access through.
+This is too much for even the most dedicated data team, which will typically focus its efforts on the most visible layer — the analytics tool — and may create one or more system users for passing access through.

 Data consumers may wish to read from raw or derived sources, and from a variety of tools.
 Additionally, it is also possible for users to access many data platforms directly.

 In an ideal world, you’d define your access control rules in one place, and downstream applications would invoke them, eliminating the need to define additional application-specific logic.
 For example, a rule prohibiting a marketing user from accessing a certain table would be created in Snowflake, and Looker would be able to enforce that rule simply by passing the user credentials down when it queries Snowflake.

 The platform-centric access control model

 To begin to address this challenge, our data team has adopted a platform-centric access control approach with Immuta.
 We follow two principles when making architectural decisions in order to manage complexity in downstream tools.

 First, make the data platform — Databricks, Snowflake, Starburst, etc. — the center of your ecosystem.
 By focusing here, you can shift the gravity of your data assets away from peripheral data consumption tools and closer to your ingestion and transformation processes.